 Stage 1: A steering group for the strand set up, with a representative from Elizabeth Blackwell Institute, a PhD representative and a postdoc representative.

 Stage 2: Planning stage - The steering group considered ways in which the plan of work will get us to the stated goals.
-A launch event to encourage input.
+A launch event encouraged input.

-Stage 3: Includes a roll-out of activities and the release of small pots of money to strategically ensure the development of work towards the stated goals.
+Stage 3: Included a roll-out of activities and the release of small pots of money to strategically ensure the development of work towards the stated goals.

-Throughout the lifetime of the strand, the steering group will monitor progress through regular meetings, to coincide with the Centre for Health, Humanities and Science (CHHS) steering group meetings.
-There will be close collaboration between the strand, the CHHS and Elizabeth Blackwell Institute.
+Throughout the lifetime of the strand, the steering group monitored progress through regular meetings, to coincide with the Centre for Health, Humanities and Science (CHHS) steering group meetings.
+There was close collaboration between the strand, the CHHS and Elizabeth Blackwell Institute.

 The Medical Humanities Strand had its offical launch event on 21 September 2018.
 The session provided an opportunity for those working in the medical humanities to come together to discuss their work, hear about cognate research, and develop cluster ideas.

 Four new research clusters were established as part of the Medical Humanities Strand.
 Find out more